 - Hire a qualified solar installation contractor

 - Apply for solar rebates

-- Install the solar system and connect to the region’s utility power grid
+- Install the solar panel system and connect to the region’s utility power grid

 - Submit Incentive Claim Form once the solar project is complete